 - Divide 1 cup shredded cheese between the 4 quesadillas, covering only half of each tortilla with cheese.
 Divide the spinach and mushroom mixture evenly on top of the cheese on each quesadilla, then top with avocado slices.
 Top all of that with 1 cup shredded cheese, divided equally between the 4 quesadillas.
 Press the empty tortilla halve over the toppings.

 - Heat a medium to large skillet (preferably cast iron) on the stove over medium heat.
 Place one quesadilla (or two, if they fit) into the pan.
 Cook for a few minutes, then flip carefully with a spatula.
 Immediately sprinkle some of the remaining cheese over the hot sides of the quesadillas, and let it melt as the other side cooks for a few minutes.
 Flip each quesadilla, and let the cheese sizzle into the quesadilla for a couple of minutes.
 Flip and cook the other side for a couple more minutes if necessary, until both sides are a nice, crisp golden brown.
 Let the quesadillas cool on a cutting board for a few minutes, then slice each quesadilla into three slices using a pizza cutter or a very sharp knife.
 Serve with salsa.

-Update 2/5/13: Thank you to all who entered!
+Update 2/5/13: Thank you to all who entered the giveaway!
 The lucky winner is Vicki.
 Best of luck in future giveaways.